Fatih-Haslak/Pytorch-to-TensorRT/readme.md

-# Pytorch-to-Tensorrt
+# Pytorch-to-TensorRT
-pt file to engine file for tensorrt
+pt file to engine file for tensorRT

 Work on export.py